matt-cook/corpchaps.com/get-started/shadow-a-corporate-chaplain.md

 ## Shadow Day in South Central Wisconsin
 Investing in a shadow day will give you an inside look at corporate chaplaincy.

-You’ll spend 8-12 hours observing one or more chaplains from Capital Chaplains LLC on their visits to 2-3 client companies in south central Wisconsin.
+You’ll spend 8-12 hours observing one or more chaplains from Capital Chaplains, LLC, on their visits to 2-3 client companies in south central Wisconsin.

 Shadowing can occur at various stages of your own chaplaincy journey: